SharePoint/sp-dev-docs/docs/spfx/viva/overview-viva-connections.md

 ---
 # Overview of Viva Connections Extensibility

 Developers can extend [Microsoft Viva Connections](https://www.microsoft.com/microsoft-viva) for building engaging experiences with the widely adopted SharePoint Framework (SPFx).
 Viva Connections is your gateway to a modern employee experience where you can build and integrate apps that shape culture and foster connections to help employees thrive.
-With SPFx, you have multiple ways to extend – using the same out-of-the-box or custom SPFx web parts, SPFx extensions (e.g. header, footer), and specific components for optimized mobile experiences.
+With SPFx, you have multiple ways to extend – using the same out-of-the-box or custom SPFx web parts, SPFx extensions (for example, header and footer), and specific components for optimized mobile experiences.

 > [!TIP]
 > To learn more about Microsoft Viva Connections, see [Microsoft 365: Developer Blog - Announcing upcoming Microsoft Viva Connections public developer preview](https://developer.microsoft.com/microsoft-365/blogs/announcing-upcoming-microsoft-viva-connections-public-developer-preview/).